 Conclusion: Workplace Testing and Fidelity

 So the takeaway here is to make your test match the real on-the-job performance as closely as possible.
 If it’s realistic to get a perfect match, great.
-If not, consider near-perfect matches with scenarios.
+If not, consider near-perfect matches with scenarios or with questions like multiple-choice questions that require workers to solve problems and/or make decisions in the same way they would on the job.

 For more on workforce training and testing, consider some of these articles: